 Kacific Broadband Satellites Pte, Ltd. is a new broadband satellite operator specifically designed to deliver high speed internet to the enterprises, agencies and remote communities of the Pacific islands, Indonesia, the Philippines, New Zealand and Papua New Guinea.
-Headquartered in Singapore Kacific will provide direct-to-the-building Internet speeds of up to 50Mbps.
-Their newly planned Kacific-1 satellite will substantially improve the access to affordable broadband for all islanders, local businesses and collective systems.
+Headquartered in Singapore, Kacific Broadband Satellites will provide direct-to-the-building Internet speeds of up to 50Mbps.
+Their new Kacific-1 satellite, jointly owned with satellite operator SKY perfect JSAT, will substantially improve the access to affordable broadband for all islanders, local businesses and collective systems.

 More than 50 million people in communities across the Pacific live without fast, affordable access to the Internet.
 More than 13 million live on outer islands; a further 2 million tourists visit them every year.
 Over 40 million more live in locations surrounding the Pacific, such as remote parts of Eastern Indonesia, where there is little connectivity.
 They all struggle to access the Internet with good quality and acceptable cost.